opnsense/docs/source/manual/how-tos/insight.rst

 ---------------
 The default view of Insight is the Top users and Graphical Overview.
-This view allows for quick examination of current and past flows, showing a graph for in and out going traffic for each configured intertface.
+This view allows for quick examination of current and past flows, showing a graph for in and out going traffic for each configured interface.

 Select Range & Resolution
 -------------------------